thiswillbeyourgithub/anki_autobury_added_today-/README.md

 # anki_autobury_added_today

+## what is this?
-I use a cron job to call this script every hour.
-It uses anki connect to bury the cards that have been added today and have not been buried.
+A script that buries anki cards that have been added today but have not been buried.

+## Anything worth mentioning?
+* I use a cron job to call this script every hour.
+* This scripts needs the [ankiconnect](https://ankiweb.net/shared/info/2055492159) addon, possibly only my fork as the author has not yet approved of my commits that allow to bury cards.